DWhettam/dwhettam.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD student at the UKRI Centre for Doctoral Training in Interactive Artificial Intelligence at The University of Bristol.
+I am a PhD student at the [UKRI Centre for Doctoral Training in Interactive Artificial Intelligence at The University of Bristol](http://www.bristol.ac.uk/study/postgraduate/2020/doctoral/phd-interactive-artificial-intelligence/).
 My research interests include Deep Learning, Machine Learning, Computer Vision, and Signal Procesing (audio, speech).
 I'm particularly interested in Deep Learning for audio-visual data.
 My supervisor is [Dr Dima Damen](http://people.cs.bris.ac.uk/~damen/).

 Previously I was at The University of Edinburgh where I completed my MSc in Data Science under [Professor Amos Storkey](https://homepages.inf.ed.ac.uk/amos/).
 I completed my BSc in Computer Science at The University of Hull, and was supervised by [Dr Darryl Davis](https://www.hull.ac.uk/staff-directory/darryl-davis).

+# News

+* Started my PhD with [Dr Dima Damen](http://people.cs.bris.ac.uk/~damen/)!
+* Accepted a place at the [UKRI Centre for Doctoral Training in Interactive Artificial Intelligence at The University of Bristol](http://www.bristol.ac.uk/study/postgraduate/2020/doctoral/phd-interactive-artificial-intelligence/)